coderefinery/git-intro/_episodes/01-motivation.md

 - Distributed
 - Powerful
 - Huge traction
-- Merging and branching is easy and simple
+- Merging and branching is easy and simple.
-- Important platforms such as [GitHub](https://github.com), [GitLab](https://gitlab.com), and [Bitbucket](https://bitbucket.org) build on top of Git.
+- Important platforms such as [GitHub](https://github.com), [GitLab](https://gitlab.com), and [Bitbucket](https://bitbucket.org)
+  build on top of Git.
 - Many platforms build on top of [GitHub](https://github.com).
-- *"Git is a four-handle, dual boiler espresso machine, not instant coffee."*
+- *"Git is a four-handle, dual boiler espresso machine, not instant coffee."* [citation needed]

 ---